orgrinrt/include_proc_macro/README.md

 Please note that using these aliases will yield the same result as directly using include_proc_macro.
 They are included for convenience and for prettier code (i.e for when you want to / have to use fully qualified paths).

+>Note:
+> Seeing as (unused) procmacros do not introduce a compile-time or runtime overhead, and the namespace pollution
+> is both minimal and unlikely to clash or otherwise cause problems, having these
+> aliases seems okay to me.
+However, if it turns out to be undesirable, we'll hide these behind a feature flag.

 ---